 December marks the official start of summer and with this comes school holidays, Christmas, and New Year’s celebrations.
 Many people use this time to travel interstate for holiday or to visit family.
-With the cost of airline tickets continuing to rise many people are now opting to drive instead of fly.So what happens if you are involved in a car accident outside Queensland?
+Given how expensive air travel can be, especially when it's for the whole family, many of us hit the roads instead to make it to our destination.So what happens if you are involved in a car accident outside Queensland?
 We take a look at who you should bring a claim against if you have an interstate accident, which law will apply, as well as outline some helpful hints to stay safe on our roads this holiday period.

 The Christmas holiday period is a busy time for many.
 Busy holiday periods mean more traffic on the roads, leading to a greater risk of being involved in an accident.
 Statistics records by the Transport Accident Commission (TAC Victoria) show that the last 12 days of the year (December 20-31) result in the highest road fatalities for the year.